Jayachandrakumar21/e-commerce_webapp/README.md

-# e-commerce_webApplication
+# e-commerce_WebApplication
 roboshop e-commerce project
-Hi welcome to the E-commerce web application project highlights of this project it consists of 11 micro-services used 4 different DataBase servers
+Hi welcome to the E-commerce web application project highlights of this project it consists of 11 micro-services
+  Used 4 different DataBase servers, namely
     MongoDB
     redis
     MySQL